Evvn/kojimachi/README.md

 ## Use 🎲
 While the server is running, you can interact with the API.
-There is a Postman Collection included that has examples of the standard API functions. __Please make sure that you first authenticate and include the JWT as a part of each request.__
+There is a Postman Collection included, `/Kojimachi_User_API_test.postman_collection.json`, that has examples of the standard API functions. __Please make sure that you first authenticate and include the JWT as a part of each request.__

 The `Authorization` header will need to be set in the Postman requests with the JWT that is generated when you make the `POST` request to `/login`